 - Buckle initiators - supply, fabrication, assembly, testing and delivery of eight buckle initiators weighing approximately 450 tonnes

-- Suction piles - supply, fabrication, assembly, trial lifting and delivery of 4 off subsea suction piles weighing approximately 300 tonnes each totalling 1,200 tonnes
+- Suction piles - supply, fabrication, assembly, trial lifting and delivery of four subsea suction piles, weighing approximately 300 tonnes each, totalling 1,200 tonnes

-- Jumper spools - fabrication of 17 300NB & 250NB CRA (Corrosion Resistant Alloy) 625 clad rigid jumper spools including pre and post metrology welds, FAT and SIT testing and delivery FAS (Free Along Side) at the AMC facility
+- Jumper spools - fabrication of 17 300NB and 250NB CRA (Corrosion Resistant Alloy) 625 clad rigid jumper spools including pre- and post-metrology welds, FAT and SIT testing and delivery FAS (free along side) at the AMC facility

-- Spreader bars - supply, fabrication and testing of 14 off spreader bars, one section measuring 42m in length and weighing over 400 tonnes
+- Spreader bars - supply, fabrication and testing of 14 spreader bars, one section measuring 42 metres in length and weighing more than 400 tonnes.

-The 12” pipe for the PLET and PLR flowline consisted of corrosion resistant alloy (CRA) and duplex (2205) for the 2” PLR piping manifold.
+The 12” pipe for the PLET and PLR flowline consisted of CRA and duplex (2205) for the 2” PLR piping manifold.
 As the PLET was designed with a rotating yoke, folding wings and a sliding mechanism, the fabrication and assembly sequencing was continually reviewed to ensure the assembly of sub-components remained flawless throughout the fabrication process.